jimhigson/oboe.js/writing/main/4a_Application_and_Reflection.md

 }
 ~~~~

+By sensible convention, even in a serialisation format which allows
+lists of disparate types, lists contain only items of equivalent type.
+This
+gives way to a sister convention seen in the below example, when
-As a slight variant, when dealing with multiple addresses in an array,
+serialising with multiple addresses in an array, it is the grandparent's
-it is the grandparent's node field name which indicates the type, the
+node field name which indicates the type, the parent being the array
-parent being the array containing the multiple addressees:
+containing the multiple addressees:

 ~~~~ {.javascript}
 {